DECODEproject/whitepaper/conceptual_framework.md

 2. It is how the state defines us, typically through a number or code assigned at birth
 3. It is the combination of all perspectives from all contexts combined

 In the DECODE ecosystem we will keep the diverse and subtle ways of addressing aspects of our lives and selves in different (online, digital) contexts, and leverage the capacity of the medium to improve upon this in a privacy enhancing fashion.
-When thinking of identity in this ecosystem, option one, above, is irrelevant, and option three is fine in an abstract way, but fraught with privacy issues when it would be possible to address & use practically.
+When thinking of identity in this ecosystem, option one, above, is irrelevant, and option three is fine in an abstract way, but fraught with privacy issues when it would be possible to address and use practically.
 That leaves the extremely narrow definition of the government assigned civic number.
 Apart from the issue that people exist without such numbers, this is just a single attribute of a person, at best a strictly formal (or legal) definition of identity, but missing out on just about everything we are.

 Better to avoid discussion and confusion and **not** to use the word identity at all, and talk about different collections of attributes, relevant in different (online, or even DECODE-supported offline) contexts (or *applications*).